einari/Grpc.Core.M1/README.md

 ## Building a new lib

-This package relies on having to build a native `.dylib` and put into this folder.
+This package relies on having a native macOS`.dylib` that needs to be at the root of this repository.
-Get the tooling installed as described [here](https://github.com/grpc/grpc/blob/master/BUILDING.md#macos) and then perform the build using cmake as described [here](https://github.com/grpc/grpc/blob/master/BUILDING.md#building-with-cmake).
+The source for this lives [here](https://github.com/grpc/grpc).

 You then need to be on the [v1.46.x](https://github.com/grpc/grpc/tree/v1.46.x) tag to build.
 Simply do a Git checkout for the tag: